MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about.md

 ## Business process flow diagrams

 Each article, be it for an end-to-end scenario or a pattern, includes a diagram that shows how that business process fits into the work of a typical organization.
-We share the diagrams as PowerPoint presentations in a GitHub repo so that each organization can choose to download a flow diagram and customize it to fit their particular workflow.
+We share the diagrams as Visio files or PowerPoint presentations in a GitHub repo so that each organization can choose to download a flow diagram and customize it to fit their particular workflow.

 Find the source files at [https://aka.ms/businessprocessflow](https://aka.ms/businessprocessflow).

 > [!NOTE]
-> When you navigate to the specified link, you can't view the .pptx files in GitHub.
-Instead, you can download the files by opening the file's page on GitHub, then selecting the **Download raw file** option.
+> When you navigate to the specified link, you can't view the .vsdx or .pptx files in GitHub.
+Instead, you can download the files by opening the file's page on GitHub, then selecting the **View raw** or **Download raw file** option.

 ## Catalog IDs